Born in London, he was the youngest son of Scottish Sculptor

 , for whom he produced

-schemes in Glasgow and worked independently as an architectural and
+schemes for buildings in Glasgow, and worked independently as an architectural and

 monumental sculptor in his own right.